ocaml/v2.ocaml.org/site/meetings/ocaml/2016/index.md

-The ML family workshop, held on the previous day, deals with general issues of the ML-style programming and type systems, and is seen as more research- oriented.
+The ML family workshop, held on the previous day, deals with general issues of the ML-style programming and type systems, and is seen as more research-oriented.
 Yet there is an overlap with the OCaml workshop, which we are keen to explore, for instance by having a common session.
 The authors who feel their submission fits both workshops are encouraged to mention it at submission time and/or contact the Program Chairs.